Variable Scope System

 - Explicit prefixes - Use

-global.prefix for clarity when setting globals - Subscribe carefully - Always unsubscribe to prevent memory leaks
+$global.prefix for clarity when setting globals - Subscribe carefully - Always unsubscribe to prevent memory leaks

 - Avoid large objects - GLOBAL variable changes trigger updates in ALL instances